RationAI/xopat/README.md

  - have arbitrary number of images in the image part, these will be fully opaque or transparent, each in it's own canvas
  - have arbitrary number if images in the data part, these will be rendered together into one canvas using your setup.

+## Setup
+It should be easy to get the application running, the trickiest part is to set a correct configuration.
+1. Place the application to a folder from which PHP (**VERSION > 7.1**) can serve files (e.g. create WampServer configuration for localhost)
+2. Change **config.php** configuration, most importantly
+    - _PROTOCOL_: whether to use `http` or `https`
+    - _SERVED_IMAGES_: path to the server that can handle regular tile requests for a single image; and _SERVED_LAYERS_: path to the server that can handle tile requests for image arrays:
+        - note that _SERVED*_ values are only passed to the URL-request image creation (see _Protocol construction_ below) and it is up to the parameters how these values are used, and depending on your server you probably might want to override default URL creation process
+        - note that the visualization parent server must allow `Access-Control-Allow-Origin "*"` CORS policy if you make cross-domain requests
+        (e.g. _SERVED*_ URLs are on a different server)
+3. Use the visualization by sending the `JSON` configuration via `HTTP POST` to the `index.php` (you will most likely want to have a script that is able to provide the user with a link, for reference see how `redirect.php` works)

 ## Structure
 In each folder you will find a `README` document that describes the given component in more detail.